-Founded in 1900, the Glendale-based Midwestern University focuses on healthcare education.
-It has colleges focusing on dental medicine, health science, osteopathic medicine, optometry, pharmacy, podiatric medicine, and veterinary medicine.
-The University has invested over \$400 million in Glendale and has created over 900 campus-based jobs.
-In 2019, the Phoenix Business Journal named the Midwestern University one of the region's large (with 1,500+ employees) Healthiest Employers.
+Founded in 1900, the Glendale-based Midwestern University specializing in education of dental medicine, health science, osteopathic medicine, optometry, pharmacy, podiatric medicine, and veterinary medicine.
+The university has invested over \$400 million in Glendale and has created over 900 campus-based jobs.
+In 2019, the Phoenix Business Journal named the Midwestern University one of the region's Healthiest Employers.
 As of September 2020, it had more than 13,000 graduates, among which over 40% of them worked in Arizona.